At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your experience with numerical methods, MATLAB, and Python.
-Include specific projects or roles where you've developed numerical solvers or worked on related simulations.
+Include specific projects or roles where you've developed numerical solvers or worked on related physical models.

 Craft a Strong Cover Letter: In your cover letter, express your passion for sustainable technology and how your skills align with Qdot's mission.
-Mention any relevant experience in metal additive manufacturing or similar fields.
+Mention any relevant experience in metal additive manufacturing or high-performance computing.

-Showcase Relevant Projects: If you have worked on projects involving PDEs, sintering, or high-performance computing, be sure to detail these in your application.
-Use clear examples to demonstrate your problem-solving abilities and technical expertise.
+Showcase Relevant Projects: If you have worked on projects involving PDEs, sintering, or similar areas, be sure to describe these in detail.
+Highlight your problem-solving abilities and any innovative solutions you implemented.

 Highlight Collaboration Skills: Since the role involves working closely with R&D engineers and experimentalists, emphasise your teamwork and communication skills.
 Provide examples of successful collaborations in your previous roles.